bmaxdk/path-planning/README.md

 Solution to a Markov Decision Process is called a `policy`, and is denoted with the letter `π`.

 ### Definition
 A policy is a mapping from states to actions.
 For every state, a policy will inform the robot of which action it should take.
-An `optimal policy`, denoted `π*`, informs the robot of the ***best action*** to take from any state, to maximize the overall reward.
-We’ll study optimal policies in more detail below.
+An `optimal policy`, denoted `π*`, informs the robot of the ***best action*** to take ***from any state, to maximize the overall reward***.
+It is highly recommended that you are familiar with the basics of Reinforcement Learning (RL), ie. what a policy is, how state-value is calculated, and how the Bellman equations can be used to compute the optimal policy.
+Go through these RL concepts to solve gridworld problem.

+### Developing a Policy